-- Place the power-button board into the slot on the palmrest and keyboard assembly [1]. - 2 Replace the single (M2x3) screw that secures the power button board to the palmrest and keyboard assembly [2].
+- Place the power-button board into the slot on the palmrest and keyboard assembly [1]. - 2 Replace the two (M2x3) screws that secure the power button board to the palmrest and keyboard assembly [2].

-- 3 Affix the conductive tape to the power button board [1]. - 4 Affix the power button cable to the palmrest and keyboard assembly [2]. - 5 Slide the power button cable to the system board and close the latch to secure the cable [3].
+- 3 Affix the power button cable to the palmrest and keyboard assembly [1]. - 4 Slide the power button cable to the system board and close the latch to secure the cable [2].